 Where Did Hurricane Franklin Hit?

-After moving through the Bay of Campeche, Hurricane Franklin made landfall in the Mexican state of Veracruz.
+After moving through the Bay of Campeche in 2017, Hurricane Franklin made landfall in the Mexican state of Veracruz.
 It had crossed Mexico’s Yucatan Peninsula as a tropical storm and strengthened over the Gulf of Mexico before landfall.

 What Category Was Hurricane Franklin?